-Some armors compliment different builds and some do not.
-What might work for you and your Izalith Catalyst might not work for me and my Dragon Greatsword.
-So allow me to do this: I will give you what I believe to be the best armors in the game for each “standard” build and then you can decide which one you believe to be the best.
+I will give you what I believe to be the best armors in the game for each “standard” build, and then you can decide which one you believe to be the best.

-A strength build is geared towards having heavy weapons that hit hard but slow while also having armor that limits quick movement but is able to take more hits.
-This build has also been referred to as a “tank” build for somewhat obvious reasons.
+A strength build is geared towards having heavy weapons that hit hard but slow and armor that limits quick movement but can take more hits.
+For obvious reasons, this build has also been referred to as a “tank” build.

-Each piece of Havel’s Set provides the best poise of that particular armor piece type.
-Poise is the ability for a player to continue through with their attack, even if they are hit in the middle of their swing.
-This aspect is crucial for a strength build because as most large weapons strike very slowly, it leaves huge windows for the enemy to get quick jabs in and mess up your attacks without it.
+Each piece of Havel’s Set provides the best Poise of that particular armor piece type.
+Poise is a player’s ability to continue with their attack, even if they are hit in the middle of their swing.
+This aspect is crucial for any strength build since those large weapons take their sweet time to attack.

 The obvious downside to Havel’s Set is its weight.
-To wear it all without “fat-rolling” requires forty Endurance and even then there are only certain weapons you can carry.
-The best tactic regarding this armor is to mix and match it with others until you find the right balance for your build.
+To wear it all without “fat-rolling” requires forty Endurance, and even then, there are only certain weapons you can carry.
+You can always equip a few pieces of this armor before you level up your necessary stats.

 You can find Smough’s Set after the boss fight with Ornstein and Smough by first defeating Ornstein and then defeating Mega-Smough in the second round.
-You can then go back to Firelink Shrine and purchase this armor from Domhnall of Zena under the bridge.
+You can return to Firelink Shrine and purchase this armor from Domhnall of Zena under the bridge.

-Technically the fully upgraded Giant Set is better in most regards, but Smough’s Set starts off with beastly numbers in both physical defense and in elemental defense.
+Technically the fully upgraded Giant Set is better in most regards, but Smough’s Set starts with beastly numbers in both physical and elemental defense.
 It also provides a decent amount of curse resistance.
-This set is not able to be upgraded after purchase, so what you get is what you get.
+This set cannot be upgraded after purchase, so what you get is what you get.